 Your North Richland Hills city staff works throughout the spring and summer to prepare a budget for the new fiscal year that begins on October 1.
 A proposed budget is presented to the City Council in July and the City Council holds work session meetings to review and discuss the budget and property tax rate.
-Public hearings on the proposed budget and property tax rate are held in early August before adoption of the budget and tax rate takes place.
+Public hearings on the proposed budget and property tax rate are held in August or early September before adoption of the budget and tax rate takes place.
 Public hearing notices will be posted on this page when they become available.

 FY 2021/22 Budget & Tax Rate

 The annual budget for FY 2021/22 is balanced and provides funding to continue services that residents depend on every day including police, fire and emergency medical services, street, drainage and utility infrastructure, animal control, code compliance, building and health inspections, library services and parks and recreation.
 About 41% of the city’s daily operations are funded by property taxes, with 22% coming from sales taxes.
 Franchise fees, permits, fines, charges for service, grants and other revenue sources also help fund your city services.